Restaurant Automation

 How long does it take to automate a restaurant?

-The first live system ships in 14 to 21 days from kickoff.
+The first live system typically delivers in the first two to three weeks of an engagement.
 That is a working production system inside your existing inbox or WhatsApp, not a pilot.
-Most engagements ship two to four systems in the first quarter: inbox responder, WhatsApp qualifier, review monitor, re-engagement sequences.
+Most engagements deliver two to four systems in the first quarter: inbox responder, WhatsApp qualifier, review monitor, re-engagement sequences.
 By month three the restaurant has a working automation layer across its main revenue workflows without having added a single new platform to the stack.

 Will this work with our existing booking system?